RabbitB/ComfyExplore/docs/FEATURES.md

-ComfyExplore — Features
+# ComfyExplore — Features

-Core (v0.1)

-- List sample images (directory)
+### Legacy Bash Script Features

-- Count sample images
+- Interactive batch triage for AI-generated images
-- Identify image file types
-- Simple summary (first N files)

-Planned (v0.2)
+- Handles "final" images in current directory and "full-size" images in ./full_size

-- Recursive discovery of images
+- Retain, trash, and view images
+- Batch selection: choose how many images per batch and which batch to process
-- Thumbnail generation and cache
+- Labeling system for images (numeric and alphabetic)
-- Filename parsing for ComfyUI metadata (prompt, model, seed)
+- Commands for viewing images, viewing metadata, refreshing, emptying trash, and quitting
+- Metadata extraction (EXIF, PNG chunks, JSON blobs)
-- Export selected files to structured folders
+- Retained and trashed images are moved to dedicated folders

-Nice-to-have (v0.3+)
+- Trash can be emptied (with system trash integration if available)
+- Image viewing via various tools (display, kitty, viu, xdg-open, etc.)
+- Metadata viewing and saving (parameters, workflow, raw JSON)
+- Directory setup for retained, trashed, and metadata files
+- Error handling and user prompts for all major actions

+---
+### Intended Features

+- Retain, archive, or delete images
+- Trash management (empty, restore)
+- View images (inline or external)
-- Tagging and lightweight metadata store (JSON sidecars)
+- View and expand image metadata
-- Search/filter by parsed metadata (model, seed, prompt keywords)
-- Small web UI for browsing samples
-- Integration with image libs (Pillow) for basic transforms
+- Project selection and management

+---
+### Migration/Change Log

+- [To Review] For each legacy feature, decide: Keep, Change, Drop, or Improve
+- [To Do] Update this section as features are ported, changed, or improved in Python

+---
-Developer quality-of-life
+### Developer quality-of-life

 - pytest-based test suite
 - CLI with subcommands
-- Well-documented code and examples
+- Well-documented code